jhsu802701/tutorial-rails-omniauth/02-general.md

 ```

 ## User Parameters
-Add the provider and uid parameters to the user model by entering the following command:
+* Add the provider and uid parameters to the user model by entering the following command:
 ```
 rails g migration AddOmniauthToUsers provider:index uid:index
 ```
+* Enter the command "sh git_check.sh".

 ## User Model
 * In the list of devise modules in app/models/user.rb, add the attribute ":omniauthable".